|This is an unofficial version.

 (e) one person appointed by the Board of Governors of the University of Manitoba;

-(f) ten persons, each from a separate geographical area of Manitoba, appointed by the minister; and
+(f) six persons appointed by the minister; and

-(g) seven persons appointed by the corporation subject to the approval of the Lieutenant Governor in Council.
+(g) three persons appointed by the corporation subject to the approval of the Lieutenant Governor in Council.

 3(1.1) A member of the corporation appointed by the minister is to hold office for the term fixed by the minister, which may not exceed three years, and continues to hold office until a successor is appointed.